 Confidential information may be disclosed or accessed in a variety of mediums and it can be difficult to control, such as preventing information being copied.

-The first and arguably most important thing to consider when drafting a confidentiality agreement is the name of the parties subject to the agreement.
+The first and arguably most important thing to consider when drafting a confidentiality or non-disclosure agreement is the name of the parties subject to the agreement.
 For example, is it only to cover the contracting parties?
 Or should is also cover holding companies and/or subsidiaries?

 The purpose for which confidential information is being provided and the circumstances in which it can be used.